 How Much Does It Cost?

-For your convenience, we offer the Lean Manufacturing Assessment services as a low-risk, fixed-priced package.
+For your convenience, we offer the Added Value Lean Assessment services as an affordable, low-risk, fixed-priced package.
 If this package doesn’t meet your needs, drop me a line at jmiller@PESsolutions.com to discuss a custom engagement.

 If your company has developed its own performance improvement system, PES can tailor an assessment tool to your criteria and terminology as well.